 However, it wasn't quite this simple.
 The local leaders "living" in the areas described above took it upon themselves to interpret the Provincial Congress's orders as they saw fit.
 It got quite interesting in late 1775 when word went out that the upcoming 2nd Provincial Congress was going to approve three "new districts" in the Ninety-Six area (described above) - Lower District, Little River District, and the Upper (or Spartan) District.
 Plus, there was such a rush to "sign up" in the Charles Town District (since it was the most populous) that the leaders there decided that they needed two regiments in their district.
 Then, those in the "old Camden District" also woke up and realized that the Camden District had been subdivided into three "new districts" in 1775, so the leaders in those areas interpreted the orders as they saw fit, as well.

 Needless to say, those who still kindled favor for "king and crown" decided to raise their own "Loyalist Militias," pretty much along the same lines as the Patriots.
-At most times, the number of Loyalist militiamen were much less than the number of Patriots, except immediately after Charleston fell in May of 1780.
+At most times, the number of Loyalist militiamen were much less than the number of Patriots, except immediately after Charlestown fell in May of 1780.
 The largest number of Loyalist militiamen came from the Ninety-Six District and surrounding "new districts" of the "old Ninety-Six District."

 The "parish" terminology was interestingly employed in the raising of troops.
-Only the "old districts" along the coast subdivided their regiments into companies raised in each parish - as had been done since the founding of the colony.
+Only the "old districts" along the coast subdivided their regiments into companies raised in each parish - as had been done since the early 1700s.
 The "old counties" did NOT use the parish names, but the companies raised within their regiments were often named after very localized areas, such as the "Salt Catcher's Volunteers" and the "Upper Three Runs Company."
 The upcountry and backcountry districts did much the same as the "old counties" since there were no old parish names to employ.